Map: Climatic

 Isolines are drawn on maps of such climatic features as the long-term mean values (of atmospheric pressure, temperature, humidity, total precipitation, and so forth) to connect points with equal values of the feature in question—for example, isobars for pressure, isotherms for temperature, and isohyets for precipitation.
 Isoamplitudes are drawn on maps of amplitudes (for example, annual amplitudes of air temperature—that is, the differences between the mean temperatures of the warmest and coldest month).
 Isanomals are drawn on maps of anomalies (for example, deviations of the mean temperature of each place from the mean temperature of the entire latitudinal zone).
 Isolines of frequency are drawn on maps showing the frequency of a particular phenomenon (for example, the annual number of days with a thunderstorm or snow cover).
 Isochrones are drawn on maps showing the dates of onset of a given phenomenon (for example, the first frost and appearance or disappearance of the snow cover) or the date of a particular value of a meteorological element in the course of a year (for example, passing of the mean daily air temperature through zero).
 Isolines of the mean numerical value of wind velocity or isotachs are drawn on wind maps (charts); the wind resultants and directions of prevailing winds are indicated by arrows of different lengths or arrows with different plumes; lines of flow are often drawn.
 Maps of the zonal and meridional components of wind are frequently compiled for the free atmosphere.
 Atmospheric pressure and wind are usually combined on climatic maps.
 Wind roses, curves showing the distribution of other meteorological elements, diagrams of the annual course of elements at individual stations, and the like are also plotted on climatic maps.

 Maps of climatic regionalization, that is, division of the earth's surface into climatic zones and regions according to some classification of climates, are a special kind of climatic map.

 Climatic maps are often incorporated into climatic atlases of varying geographic ranges (globe, hemispheres, continents, countries, oceans) or included in comprehensive atlases.
 Besides general climatic maps, applied climatic maps and atlases have great practical value.
 Aero climatic maps, aero climatic atlases, and agro climatic maps are the most numerous.

 Extraterrestrial

 Maps exist of the Solar System, and other cosmological features such as star maps.
 In addition maps of other bodies such as the Moon and other planets are technically not geographical maps.
 Floor maps are also spatial but not necessarily geospatial.

 Topological

-Diagrams such as schematic diagrams and Gantt charts and tree maps display logical relationships between items, rather than geographical relationships.
+Diagrams such as schematic diagrams and Gantt charts and tree maps display logical relationships between items, rather than geographic relationships.
 Topological in nature, only the connectivity is significant.
 The London Underground map and similar subway maps around the world are a common example of these maps.